Last week I talked about a

 minutes.
 These masks provide super

-hydration and plumping, and are often a part of a professional facial, now also available as "Sheet Masks" for home use as well.
+hydration and plumping.
+They are often a part of a professional facial, but most people know of them being available as "Sheet Masks" for home use.
 In addition, there are firming masks, usually

 made of things like aloe and egg white, that tighten the skin temporarily,